The diverse nature of spiral arms in the Auriga Superstars cosmological hydrodynamic simulations: Results

 The third row of Fig.~\ref{fig:spectrogramh6} shows the spectrograms for the time window spanning from $4.205$ Gyr to $2.93$ Gyr.
 The $m=2$ spectrogram shows a complex pattern speed profile similar to that of the later time window shown in the top-right panel of Fig.~\ref{fig:spectrogramall}: the inner galaxy ($R\rm /kpc < 10$) shows power clustered along the ILR (as expected for kinematic density waves), whereas for the intermediate radii $11<R\rm /kpc <16$, power is clustered mainly around the circular rotation curve, which could be a sign of dynamic/co-rotating spiral arms.
 This leads also to the rather unexpected inference that these intermediate disc spiral arms rotate faster than the inner disc spiral arms.
-To highlight this evolution, we identify a particularly clear spiral arm near the middle of this time window, and show a series of face-on over-density maps at three times in Fig.~\ref{fig:dynseries}.
-In the first panel of Fig.~\ref{fig:dynseries}, we mark the locus of the spiral arm, and in the subsequent panels, we mark the prediction for the spiral arm locus according to dynamic (following the rotation curve), kinematic density waves (following the ILR curve), and density waves (a constant pattern speed).
+To further investigate this evolution, we identify a particularly clear spiral arm\footnote{We note that the evolution of this particular spiral arm is representative of other, coexisting spiral arms.} near the middle of this time window, and show a series of face-on over-density maps at three times in Fig.~\ref{fig:dynseries}.
+In the first panel of Fig.~\ref{fig:dynseries}, we mark the locus of the spiral arm by identifying the azimuth corresponding to the local peak over-density at a series of radii.
+In the subsequent panels, we mark the prediction for the spiral arm locus according to dynamic (following the rotation curve), kinematic density waves (following the ILR curve), and density waves (a constant pattern speed).
+This enables us to evaluate the predicted evolution of different theories for individual spiral arms on timescales shorter than the spectrogram bandwidth.
 We see that the dynamic prediction matches the locus of the spiral arm best: in the middle panel of Fig.~\ref{fig:dynseries}, the kinematic density wave prediction lags too far behind the spiral arm feature, whereas the density wave predicts a too loosely wound shape.
 The dynamic spiral arm prediction, however, lies on top of the spiral arm.
 This is even clearer in the right panel of Fig.~\ref{fig:dynseries}, though the spiral arm is already disrupting at this time.
 We remark also that the spiral arms in the region interior to the marked spiral arm ($5<R\rm /kpc <8$) in this last snapshot rotate more slowly: the innermost cross at $3.64$ Gyr connects to the inner spiral arm, but is seen to have clearly overtaken it at $3.6$ Gyr.
 An inspection of a movie\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/auriga/movies/Superstars/SpiralArms/stellaroverdensity_halo_6-SF64.mp4}.} showing the evolution of face-on over-density maps with a cadence of 5 Myr confirms that the spiral arms at intermediate radii do indeed rotate faster than the inner disc spirals around this time period.